bodobraegger/bodobraegger.github.io/pages/index.md

 plum: true
 ---

 Hi, I am Bodo Braegger, and I make software.
-Right now, I work at the [Decision Science Laboratory](https://descil.ethz.ch/) of [ETH Zürich](https://ethz.ch/) - at the research university where I studied Computer Science.<br>
+Right now, I work at the [Decision Science Laboratory](https://descil.ethz.ch/) of [ETH Zürich](https://ethz.ch/) - the research university where I studied Computer Science.<br>

 I am passionate about creating, and software engineering has proven to be a very flexible medium that allows me to explore and realize numerous ideas.
-You can find my [projects list here](/projects).
+You can find my [project list here](/projects).
 I also do some generative art, interactivity experiments, and live-coding performances.
 Resources for these can be found [here](/projects#generative-art-and-live-coding-resources).

 <!-- You can find excerpts on [generative .bbo.do](https://generative.bbo.do/). -->